ellieyhcheng/caesura/src/pages/the-sun-god.md

 date: "2021-02-03"
 ---

-I was invited to visited the city of the Sun<!-- end -->
+I was invited to visit the city of the Sun<!-- end -->
 To see the austere Palace of gold and white,
 Where lights never dimmed and life never ended.
 As I cross the gilded gates,